Pump filter clog

 Step 4

-Before reinstalling, carefully inspect the O-ring seated around the base of the filter for cracks, deformation, or absence — this small rubber seal is critical because a compromised O-ring allows dirty, debris-laden water to bypass the filter entirely and flow directly to the pump.
+Before reinstalling, carefully inspect the O-ring seated around the base of the filter for cracks or deformation—this small rubber seal is critical.
+A compromised O-ring allows dirty, debris-laden water to bypass the filter entirely and flow directly to the pump.
 If the O-ring looks damaged or is missing, replace it before proceeding; a correct replacement O-ring for the LDF7774ST is inexpensive and available from LG parts suppliers.
 Pro tip: lightly moisten the O-ring with water before reinstall to help it seat properly and prevent tearing.

 Step 5

 Use a soft brush or damp cloth to clean out the filter housing recess in the tub floor, removing any debris or buildup that has accumulated there.
-This step matters because leaving gunk in the housing means the tub floor residue will immediately re-clog your freshly cleaned filter, and it can also prevent the filter from sitting flush and locking correctly.
-Take a moment to also wipe around the housing rim where the O-ring will seat to ensure a clean, secure seal.
+This step is crucial because leaving residue in the housing means the tub floor gunk will immediately re-clog your freshly cleaned filter, and it can also prevent the filter from sitting flush and locking correctly.
+Take a moment to wipe around the housing rim where the O-ring will seat to ensure a clean, secure seal.

 Step 6

-Reinstall the filter assembly by inserting it into the housing and twisting clockwise a quarter turn until it locks firmly — an unlocked filter can vibrate loose during a cycle, allowing unfiltered water to reach the pump and cause damage.
-Reattach the lower spray arm by positioning it over its mount and twisting clockwise until you feel and hear it click into place, confirming it won’t spin off mid-cycle.
+Reinstall the filter assembly by inserting it into the housing and twisting clockwise a quarter turn until it locks firmly.
+An unlocked filter can vibrate loose during a cycle, allowing unfiltered water to reach the pump and cause damage.
+Reattach the lower spray arm by positioning it over its mount and twisting clockwise until you feel and hear it click into place.
 Finally, run a Normal cycle and observe the wash for proper drainage and water pooling issues to confirm the clog has been resolved.

 Where to Buy Replacement Parts